Donda Academy: History

-The school was founded in late 2020 in Calabasas.
-In September 2022, West revealed that his Christian private school named Donda Academy after his late mother Donda West, was located in Simi Valley at the former site of the Simi Valley Stoneridge Preparatory School.
+The school was founded in late 2020 in Calabasas, as a private Christian academy.
+In September 2022, West revealed that the school would be named Donda Academy after his late mother Donda West.
+It was located in Simi Valley at the former site of the Simi Valley Stoneridge Preparatory School.
 Rolling Stone was told that parents are required to sign a non-disclosure agreement to register their children.
-The founding executive director was Brianne Campbell, a Masters student at Pepperdine University, who later resigned because of Kanye West's anti-semitic statements.
+The founding executive director was Brianne Campbell, a Masters student at Pepperdine University, who later resigned because of Kanye West's antisemitic statements.
 A 2023 lawsuit stated that the principal is Moira Love.
 The school enrolled about 100 students and employed 16 teachers, with a number of celebrities' children in attendance.
 West's four children with Kim Kardashian did not attend the school; they attended Sierra Canyon School in Los Angeles.

 In October 2022, Tamar Andrews, a Jewish educator who worked at the academy, resigned after West's antisemitic comments.

 On October 27, 2022, the school notified parents that it had canceled the remainder of the 2022–23 school year and would reopen at the beginning of the 2023–24 school year.
 Hours later, the school notified parents that the school would reopen on October 28, 2022.
 On the same day, singer Keyshia Cole pulled her son out of the school.
 When a fan asked on Twitter if she had signed an NDA, Cole responded, "And there was no NDA signed.
 Idk who may have but that wasn't brought up to us."

 Two former teachers filed a lawsuit against the school in April 2023, alleging that they were unjustly fired without any reason after complaining of health and safety violations.
 The teachers allege that the academy had unusual rules and requirements.
 Crossword puzzles, coloring sheets, utensils, and chairs were disallowed.
 Students could not wear jewelry and clothing made by Nike and Adidas.
 No color or artwork was allowed in classrooms, and all cups and bowls were required to be gray.
 West did not allow classes on the second floor of the school building because of a fear of stairs.
 Students were only allowed to eat sushi on the floor, as the school did not have tables; outside food was disallowed.
 There were no janitorial services and no school nurse; West banned the use of cleaning chemicals and trash cans, and one student's EpiPen was stored above a microwave.